catharinadepari/essay/README.md

 ```
 <br>

-*Third*, to match the web map to other widget or small gadgets, the web developers used this element:
+*Third*, to match the web map to other widget or small gadgets, the web developer used th element:
 <br>
 ```
 div class="esri-widget--button esri-widget esri-interactive"
 ```
 <br>

-*Fourth*, to allow users to zoom in and out within a view, the web developers used the following element from Esri:
+*Fourth*, to allow users to zoom in and out within a view, the web developer used the following element from Esri:
 <br>
 ```
 <div class="esri-widget--button esri-widget esri-interactive" role="button" tabindex="0" title="Zoom in">